TreeMan360/nestjs-graphql-dataloader/README.md

 ### 2. Build @Loaders for each @ObjectType

-Using the provided ```OrderedNestDataLoader<KeyType, EntityType>``` we can easily create a DataLoader for your types.
+Using the provided template method, ```OrderedNestDataLoader<KeyType, EntityType>```, you can easily implement DataLoaders for your types.
 Here is an example:

 ```
 import { Injectable } from '@nestjs/common'